 - Multifocal lenses - both multifocal glasses and conventional multifocal soft contact lenses can slow down myopia progression to some extent.

 Several factors need to be taken into consideration when determining whether ortho-k is a suitable option for your child.
 These include age, myopia level, and general eye health.
 Many optometrists prefer ortho-k; however, they may recommend any of the methods mentioned above after assessing the best way to manage your child’s myopia.
-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates we will help you find the best possible option for your child.
-Schedule an eye exam with Dr. Farkas, Dr. Kassalow, and Dr. Resnick to evaluate how to best prevent myopia from progressing and be comfortable at the same time.
+Schedule an eye exam with our eye doctors to evaluate how to best prevent myopia from progressing and be comfortable at the same time.